NLnetLabs/unbound-manual/source/getting-started/installation.rst

 To compile Unbound on MacOS (or anything really), we need to install the Mac specific development tools called "Xcode".
 This is available on the app store and requires ~12 GB space on the hard disk.
-Alternatively, if you don't want multiple Gigabytes of largely unused space on your harddisk a slimmed down version also exists called the "Command Line Tools".
+Alternatively, if you don't want multiple Gigabytes of largely unused space on your hard disk a slimmed down version also exists called the "Command Line Tools".
 This includes all the tools to compile on a Mac can also be installed via the terminal.

 .. code-block:: bash

     xcode-select --install

 This command will open a window where the selection can be made of what to install.
 If you just want the Command Line Tools select this option.

 To verify that Xcode is installed correctly we check that we have the :command:`gcc` compiler by asking for the version.

 .. code-block:: bash

     gcc --version

 ..
     stackoverflow answer for skipping entire Xcode:
     https://stackoverflow.com/questions/31043217/how-to-enable-unbound-dnssec-dns-resolver-on-mac-os-x-10-10-3-yosemite